harukiinharu/musix/README.md

 Step-by-step instructions

-1.Click the Apple logo () in the top-left corner and open System Settings (or System Preferences).
+1. Click the Apple logo () in the top-left corner and open System Settings (or System Preferences).
-2.Navigate to Privacy & Security in the sidebar.
+2. Navigate to Privacy & Security in the sidebar.
-3.Scroll down and click Full Disk Access.
+3. Scroll down and click Full Disk Access.
-4.Click the lock icon at the bottom-left to unlock the pane (you will need to authenticate as an administrator).  ￼ ￼ 5.Click the "+" button to add an app, then choose Terminal/iTerm2.  ￼ 6.Ensure the checkbox next to Terminal/iTerm2 is enabled.
+4. Click the lock icon at the bottom-left to unlock the pane (you will need to authenticate as an administrator).  ￼ ￼
+5. Click the "+" button to add an app, then choose Terminal/iTerm2.  ￼
+6. Ensure the checkbox next to Terminal/iTerm2 is enabled.
-7.Exit settings and restart Terminal/iTerm2 for changes to take effect.
+7. Exit settings and restart Terminal/iTerm2 for changes to take effect.

 ### No MP3 Files Found